Great Synagogue (Lutsk): World War II

 The invading Soviets annexed the city to the Ukrainian SSR in 1939 along with the entire region.
 After the German attack on the Soviet Union in 1941, Lutsk (Luzk) became the sight of a pogrom organized by the Ukrainian People's Militia and the synagogue along with the Jewish district were set on fire.

 In December 1941 the Lutsk Ghetto was established.
 In August and September 1942, about 17,000 prisoners of the ghetto were killed by Order Police battalions.
 The ghetto was liquidated in December 1942.
 The former main synagogue building stood empty.
 Many years after the war it was reconstructed as a movie-house and a gym.

 Architecture

 Some researchers and museums have investigated the history of the synagogue.
 The Nahum Goldmann Museum of the Jewish Diaspora Beth Hatefutsoth located on the Tel Aviv University campus has a model of synagogue.
 The model reveals architectural details which were lost during the World Wars.
 The Center for Jewish Art in the Hebrew University of Jerusalem created a 3D-model of the exterior and interior.
 On 30 May 1995, a commemorative plaque dedicated to the lost Jews was erected on the synagogue wall.

 The former synagogue is a cube-shaped building with a tower.
 Rational clarity, brevity, and restraint in decoration contribute to its Renaissance style.
 No individual feature of the synagogue reveals the building's religious character owing to the public functions of old synagogues.
 There are unexplored dungeons under the building.

+In April 2021 it was reported that the municipal authority, that owns the building, will gift the former synagogue to the Jewish Community of Lutsk, a nonprofit that represents Chabad Jews of the area.